 Enjoy the Drive!

-Like all great road trips, there are so many small attractions you will encounter and you’re choose your own adventure approach will make it unique to you.
+Like all great road trips, there are so many small attractions you will encounter and you can make it a choose-your-own-adventure approach will make it unique to you.
 But we hope this information from our experience on the Carretera Austral leaves you better informed on the key aspects.
 Mostly, we remember all the great scenery and stopping to take photos constantly.
 The hikes and side trips (of which there are many) are not essential to enjoying the trip.
 Simply exploring the road less paved is and was for us a unique and enthralling experience in itself.

 We’re happy to provide any further information you need to plan for your Carretera Austral or Chilean trip so please just get in touch, shoot an email to us at [email protected]